tusbar/cache-control/readme.md

 ## FAQ

-**Why another cache-control library?**<br />
+**Why another cache-control library?**

 None of the existing libraries focus on just parsing the `Cache-Control` headers.
 There are some that expose Express (or connect-like) middlewares, and some unmaintained other ones that do rudimentary parsing of the header.
-The idea of this module is to parse the header according to the RFC with no further analyze or integration.
+The idea of this module is to parse the header according to the RFC with no further analysis or integration.

 ## See also